 Try watching a movie because the trailer looks amazing.
 Don’t worry about whether you have subtitles on, pause to look up what a word means, or do any “good” language-learning tricks: this is fun, not studying.

 Read a comic even though nearly all the communication is visual, not verbal.
 Trawl through forums dedicated to your hobbies.
 Add terrible puns to your shopping list because they’ll make your housemates giggle.
-Buy these Kannada fridge magnets and use them to create witty (or silly) messages.
 Bake a delicious dessert, not to challenge your cooking vocabulary but because you really want to eat bread halwa.

 Remember, you learn a language so you can enjoy using it.
 Why not start right now, rather than putting it off?